-Recent testing (Hogan et al., 2017, 2018) has confirmed that singly reinforced panels exhibited pinched hysteretic responses in the out-of-plane direction, and that the use of a fixed-based cantilevered model for these panels are inappropriate.
+Recent testing (Hogan et al., 2017, 2018, 2023) has confirmed that singly reinforced panels exhibited pinched hysteretic responses in the out-of-plane direction, and that the use of a fixed-based cantilevered model for these panels are inappropriate.
 Panels with threaded inserts with shallow embedment depths should be expected to exhibit brittle failure of the joint.
-Assessment of precast panel-to-foundation connection should be assessed using strut-and-tie methods.
+Assessment of precast panel-to-foundation connections should be assessed using the rotation limit provided in Section C5.5.3.3.4.